harshasrinivas/cli-github/README.rst

 Live Demo
 =========

-`DEMO <http://showterm.io/aaa79dee63aad0695e304#fast>`__ : Display the list of a user's repositories from the username, along with the number of stargazers
+`DEMO <http://showterm.io/aaa79dee63aad0695e304#fast>`__ : Display the list of a user's repositories from the username/URL, along with the number of stargazers

-`DEMO <http://showterm.io/5dc39b7fc3d7244577d2f#fast>`__ : Display the list of a user's repositories from the profile URL, along with the number of stargazers

 `DEMO <http://showterm.io/99e16e6ae35727999eb23#fast>`__ : Display all the folders and files within a repository recursively from the repository URL, along with their sizes